Earthborn Holistic Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Earthborn Holistic Grain Free Dog Food looks to be an above-average kibble.
+Judging by its ingredients alone, Earthborn Holistic Grain Free Dog Food looks like an above average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effect of the peas and pea protein, this looks like the profile of a kibble containing an above-average amount of meat.
+Even when you consider the protein-boosting effect of the peas, pea protein and flaxseed, this still looks like the profile of a kibble that contains a average to above-average amount of meat.

-Earthborn Holistic Grain Free is a meat-based dry dog food using an above-average amount of fish, poultry and bison meals as its main sources of animal protein, thus earning the brand 5 stars.
+Earthborn Holistic Grain Free is a plant-based dry dog food using a moderate amount of named meats and fish meals as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those look for additional grain-free products may wish to check out our special report on grain-free dog foods.